 - Exploitation and objectification: Using or taking advantage of you for personal ends without regard for your feelings or needs.

 - Lying: Persistent deception to avoid responsibility or to achieve the narcissist’s own ends.

 - Withholding: Withholding such things as money, sex, communication or affection from you.

 - Neglect: Ignoring the needs of a child for whom the abuser is responsible.
-Includes child endangerment; i.e., placing or leaving a child in a dangerous situation.
+This includes child endangerment (i.e., placing or leaving a child in a dangerous situation).